How to Apply

 Transpersonal Wilderness Therapy

 Apply online by creating a new account or signing in to an existing account.
 At the end of your application, you will be prompted to pay a $60 nonrefundable application fee.
-If your current financial situation warrants waiving of your application fee, you may submit a fee waiver request.
+If your current financial situation warrants waiving your application fee, you may request a fee waiver.

 After you submit the application form:

 We encourage you to be actively engaged in the admission process.
-Once you have submitted your application online, you can log back in anytime to check the status of your application and documents.
+Once you have submitted your application, log into your application account to check the status of your application and what requirements may still be outstanding.

 Naropa University requires transcripts from any and all institutions where undergraduate or graduate coursework was completed, and it is very important that you successfully complete the coursework entered on your application.
 An official transcript of a conferred bachelor’s degree must be received by the Office of Admissions prior to beginning graduate coursework.